kjosib/kjosib.github.io/code_qa.md

 Popping the stack once more, let's get back to the alleged duties of a QA department in a software shop.

-If you follow the SEI CMM model, you probably have someone checking to make sure that each element of your organization is either following the written procedures or updating them to match practice according to another defined process for organizational learning.
+If you follow the [SEI CMM](https://www.google.com/search?q=software+engineering+institute+capability+maturity+model), you probably have someone checking to make sure that each element of your organization is either following the written procedures or updating them to match practice according to another defined process for organizational learning.
 But let's face it: unless you're a space agency, you're probably not running CMM level five.
 For that matter, level three is darn good as indie shops go.